-Sure, you probably won’t want to spend more than 2 days there, but there’s still plenty of things to keep you busy for a few days.
+Sure, you probably won’t want to spend more than 2 days there, but there are still plenty of things to keep you busy for a few days.

 Most people will arrive in Costa Rica via San Jose, and it’s a great place to learn a bit about the country.
-There’s a number of museums that are worth visiting, plus the free walking tour will help you get to know Costa Rican culture and its history.
+There are a number of museums that are worth visiting, plus the free walking tour will help you get to know Costa Rican culture and its history.

 It’s a city with diverse architecture, ranging from colonial-era mansions, art deco apartments to modern skyscrapers.
 All of which are surrounded by majestic volcanos and green hills.

 Get your bucket list ready.
 In this guide, we’ll show you the best things to do in San Jose and how to experience them.